ClxS/Stardew-Farmhand/README.md

 ##My First Build

 Building the project for the first time can seem a little daunting given the number of projects and no doubt countless missing references you'll see but be unable to resolve.
-Fear not, it only takes about as many steps as SMAPI to be up and running! :)

-1) Repair Stardew Valley and xTile references.
-These will be located in:
-- "Libraries/Farmhand" (Stardew Valley and xTile)
-- "Mods/ModLoaderMod" (xTile only)
-- "Libraries/SmapiCompatibilityLayer" (xTile only)
-- (**do not touch the Stardew Farmhand references or try to add new references to fix errors**)
+Follow these steps in order and it should build first time!

+1) Copy the contents of your Stardew Valley game folder(Stardew Valley.exe, xtile.dll, Content folder, and other dlls alongside it) to the <Farmhand>/WorkingDirectory folder.
+Visual Studio should now have recognised these references.

 2) Build the project "BuildTasks/BuildFarmhandFinal" in **Debug** mode, this should have fixed all reference errors and built the API in <RepositoryPath>/WorkingDirectory.
 Intermediate build binaries will be in <RepositoryPath>/Bin.
 See below for potential issues:
 - If you get Newtonsoft.Json errors: It's been known to incorrectly download the 4.5 version when we need to 4.0 version.
 To fix this, right click the Farmhand project, Manage NuGet Packages, uninstall Newtonsoft.Json and readd it.